elizabethchase/elizabethchase.github.io/_pages/about.md

 - Women's health
 - The Flint water crisis

-Please feel free to read more about the above by clicking on the ``Projects" tab above.
+Please feel free to read more about the above by clicking on the "Projects" tab above.

 Overall, I am passionate about using statistics to advance our understanding of real-world problems and am excited by interdisciplinary collaborative work.